Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Give them agency to reach their goals

 Patrick Picklebottom and the Penny Book is the story of a young boy who goes to buy his favorite book.
 On the way home, his friends invite him to fly a drone, play video games, or scroll through social media — but he declines and goes home to read instead.
-What’s momentous about it is that it’s his decision to do so.
+An unassuming plot, perhaps, but what’s momentous is that it’s his decision.
 Patrick himself calls all the shots.

 Keep in mind that young readers want to see their own agency reflected in your book.
-The story should be about their dreams, and they should be the ones making decisions that drive the narrative forward.
+The story should be about their dreams, and the young hero or heroine should be the one driving the narrative forward.

 Now, let’s look at story structure.

-Don’t think that the word limit of children’s books exempts you from needing a satisfying story arc.
-If anything, structuring your book correctly is even more important, so you can captivate young readers and take them on an exciting trip — much like a classic fairy tale!
+Don’t think that the limited word count of children’s books exempts you from needing a satisfying story arc.
+If anything, structuring your book correctly is even more important, so you can captivate young readers in relatively little space.

 Ground your premise in a simple question

 One way to achieve such an arc is to think of your story as a simple question-and-answer journey.
-Picture book editor Cara Stevens, who has written and edited for Nickelodeon, Disney, and Sesame Street, believes that every story should begin with a dilemma.
+Picture book editor Cara Stevens, who has written and edited for Nickelodeon, Disney, and Sesame Street, says that every story should begin with a dilemma — no matter how small.

-“There's usually a question: Will Mr. Frumble get his hat?
-Why doesn't Priscilla like chocolate?
-Why doesn't Elmo want to go to the dentist?
-These questions are a vital point in diagnosing your story or giving it direction when you're not sure where it's going.”
+“There's usually a question: Will Mr. Frumble get his hat back?
+Why doesn’t Priscilla like chocolate?
+How will Elmo deal with going to the dentist?
+Having a question like this helps reinforce your story’s direction when you’re not sure where it’s going.”

 📼 Watch the Reedsy Live in which Cara Stevens reveals the 20 questions that can help picture book authors turn their ideas into finished manuscripts.

-Once you’ve identified the story-driving question, you then want the character to face meaningful challenges and doubts.
+Once you’ve identified the story-driving question, you then need the character to face meaningful challenges and doubts.

 Add conflict to the mix